ANISE: Assembly-based Neural Implicit Surface rEconstruction: Experiments and Results

 \paragraph{Datasets} We use the \emph{PartNet} dataset~\cite{mo2019partnet} for our experiments, a large-scale 3D mesh dataset with semantic segmentation labels on three levels of hierarchy.
 For our experiments we use the three large shape categories, Tables, Chairs and Lamps (8218, 6326 and 2203 meshes respectively).
 For point cloud reconstruction, we train and evaluate our method and competing ones according to the PartNet provided splits, except for the comparison case of our method with JLRD~\cite{jldr}: in this case, we use the splits provided by authors.
 For comparison with part-unaware single-view reconstruction methods we also use \emph{ShapeNetCore}~\cite{shapenet} with same categories as PartNet.
 The renderings used as input on the single-view reconstruction experiments are obtained from JLRD~\cite{jldr} for the part-aware comparison and from DISN~\cite{disn} for the part-agnostic comparison.

 \paragraph{Part extraction and preprocessing} We use part Signed Distance Fields (SDF) as supervision in our experiments.
-Computing those requires watertight meshes and compute those using code provided by Mescheder \etal~\cite{occnet} which is a modification of the code by Stutz \etal.~\cite{stutz2018learning}.
-To get watertight parts suitable for our approach, we compute convex hull/or bounding box of the part and intersect it with watertight version of the full shape.
-For ShapeNetCore experiments we match its shapes with our preprocessed PartNet shapes matching provided by PartNet authors.
-We provide more details on preprocessing in supplementary.
+Computing those requires watertight meshes and we compute those using code provided by Mescheder \etal~\cite{occnet} which is a modification of the code by Stutz \etal.~\cite{stutz2018learning}.